 Although her family had limited resources, Joella was generous with her time and resources.
 She always bought merchandise from young men selling door-to-door because other mothers had bought from her sons when they needed to make money for school.
 Later, when she was living on a fixed income, she was urged by her family to limit her contributions to the numerous mail solicitations from charity groups.
 Her response was, “Why should I stop giving to others?
 The Lord has not stopped giving to me.”

 She knew that being a disciple of Christ and education were the keys to a better life, so she made sure that the church was central to her family’s daily lives and involved herself in her children’s schools to ensure that they received the best education.
 When it concerned the church or her children, Joella was the first to volunteer.
 She is probably best remembered for her fantastic cooking and her incessant working for others and volunteering her husband, Rolf, to help.
-Even in her later years, she was constantly checking on and helping care for her neighbors who were no longer in a position to take care of themselves.
+Even in her later years, she constantly checked on and helped care for her neighbors who were no longer in a position to take care of themselves.
 She would simply see the need and step in to fulfill it, often taking on responsibilities that others were not willing to do.
 She was always working with a heart of service to the Lord.
 She simply did not know how to be still when there was a need waiting to be filled.

 Christian education became her focus when a Christian school opened in Shreveport, Louisiana, where she lived.
 She sponsored fundraising activities throughout the year and worked closely with the school.
 Harding was the culmination of her desire that her children receive an education grounded in Christian values.
 Two of her children and four of her grandchildren graduated from Harding, and the first of her great-grandchildren is now enrolled.
 Her legacy of humble service and generosity to the Lord and others lives in the lives of her children and future generations.